yasmin-araujo/BasicWeb/README.md

 # BasicWeb
-Exercises for basic web classes
+Exercises for basic web classes and JewelGame Project using only HTML, CSS and JavaScript.